-The plan is all about transitioning to a whole foods plant based diet.
+The plan is all about transitioning to a whole foods plant-based diet.
 You are welcome to follow the recommendations of cutting down on meat and other animal products gradually in the first few weeks or you can jump in a cut it all out ‘cold turkey’ so to say.

-No one else in the house wants to eat plant based so it going to be hard to cook just for myself
+No one else in the house wants to eat plant-based so it going to be hard to cook just for myself

 I hear this a lot, and it’s hard when everyone around you is eating the types of food you might miss.
 You have to get support from the people around you for this to be successful.
 So ask them if they would only eat it outside the house or when you are not home.
-The meal plan can be adapted to add animal products in for the rest of the family if they are really not open to change.
-So cook the animal products separately and add to their meals upon serving.
+The meal plan can be adapted to add animal products for the rest of the family if they are not open to change.
+So cook the animal products separately and add them to their meals upon serving.

 I’m scared that I will feel deprived and miss my favourite foods

 This is a very common feeling.
 You eat what you like to eat and suddenly you are being told not to eat it anymore.
 It can conjure up feelings of missing out or deprivation.
 What you don’t realise is that you are constantly changing some things without thinking about it.
 Has your favourite brand suddenly made a change of ingredients and you haven’t liked it so you moved on to another brand?
-When you were six did you eat a food that you wouldn’t dream of eating now?
+When you were six did you eat food that you wouldn’t dream of eating now?
 Have you changed a job and you can no longer go to your favourite coffee shop?
 It doesn’t take long for habits to change it is just being consistent for a few weeks.
-Usually when we return to an old habit, we sometimes feel that it no longer has a hold on us like it used to.
-This is the same with you diet now and after your transition.
+Usually, when we return to an old habit, we sometimes feel that it no longer has a hold on us like it used to.
+This is the same with your diet now and after your transition.